VITObelgium/asb-usecases/README.md

 <ins>
 When a process finishes, it's out_dir contents are moved to a permanent storage.
 The line setting *searchPath* computes the permanent path from *out\_dir*.
 </ins>
-Note that *part_* prefix in the file name:
+Note the *part_* prefix in the file name:

     searchPath=str(Path(str(out_dir).replace('/scratch/','/data/outputs/'),'..').resolve())+"_child/*/outputs/part_*"

 The next is the actual max merging.
 The glob function does the wildcard search over *searchPath*.
-Xarray provides an easy to use functionality to merge by coordinate values on partially overlapping domains (concat).
+Xarray provides an easy to use functionality to merge by coordinate values on partially overlapping domains (concat(...)).
-Collector uses that when appending the first chunk with the subsequent ones, while taking their maximum (calling max in band direction).
+Collector uses that when appending the first chunk with the subsequent ones, while taking their maximum (by calling max(...) in band direction).

     for ifile in glob.glob(searchPath):
         with open(ifile,'r') as f: